-Patriarchal system is the major reason for the exploitation and subordination of women in any society.
-Specifically, Ingiriis and Hoehne "Somali society can be characterized as patriarchal 'to the bone"14, which the novel extensively portrayed it.
-For that reason, "it is often claimed that women abuse inevitably emanates from patriarchy."15 Thus, in Kusow's Tale of a Boon's Wife, patriarchal domination and exploitation have been reflected in society in many ways.
-Many have called Somalia a "collapsed state".
-The country has experienced a long and endless civil war that has affected the region of the Horn of Africa.
-During the Somali civil war, military members of the government and opposition militants preyed on women, farmers' land and livestock, and children.
-The same is true: women bear the various forms of burdens and exploitations which face them in Somalia.
-The novel, in general, discloses domestic violence; sexual violence, such as rape; sexual harassment; and emotional/psychological violence against women, children, and other subordinate groups.
+The patriarchal system is the major reason for the exploitation and subordination of women in any society.
+As Ingiriis and Hoehne stated, "Somali society can be characterized as patriarchal to the bone".
+The novel has also extensively portrayed this fact.
+For that reason, as it is often claimed that women's abuse inevitably emanates from patriarchy.
+In Kusow's Tale of a Boon's Wife, patriarchal domination and exploitation of women and girls have been reflected in many ways.

+Another reason that women and girls are exploited and abused is related to war and its impact.
+During the Somali civil war, military members of the government and opposition militants preyed on women, farmers' land and livestock, and children. women, in particular, bore the various forms of burdens and exploitations which face them daily.
+Thus, the novel, in general, discloses domestic violence; sexual violence, such as harassment; rape; sexual and emotional/psychological violence against women, children, and other subordinate groups.